albertogasparin/react-starterkit/README.md

 Just type `rs` in the console and press enter. [node-supervisor](https://github.com/petruisfan/node-supervisor) will do the rest.

 **Reduce Lodash bundle size**
-Thanks to [Lodash Webpack Plugin](https://github.com/lodash/lodash-webpack-plugin) you can remove some features by commenting them out in `webpack.config.js`.
+Thanks to [Lodash Webpack Plugin](https://github.com/lodash/lodash-webpack-plugin) you can remove some of it's features by comment them out in `webpack.config.js`.

 ## Troubleshooting